Hired.com released the 2019 State of Software Engineer Report and the followings are worth paying attention to.

 According to the report, the respondents primarily work with the programming languages as shown below.
 Although Go is one of the most in-demand programming languages, only 7% of developers use it currently.
 However, candidates with GoLang experience are most likely to get an interview request.

-Python is the most loved programming language, and
+- Python is the most loved programming language, and PHP wins most-hated

 The reasons why developers choose one programming language over the other can be found in the screenshot below.

 - 1 in 5 software engineers is self-taught